At Least 8 People Dead After School Shooting In Santa Fe, Texas

 Cameras caught children limping away from the school building.
 Police officers could be seen escorting a line of students away from the campus.
 Kids were handing backpacks over to authorities.
 Teachers were loading children into school buses and taking them to the school district’s Alamo Gym to meet up with parents.

 A statement from the Santa Fe Independent School District said that the campus was involved in an active shooter incident and had been placed into lockdown.
-While the campus has been secured, law enforcement officials are still conducting an investigation inside of the building.
+Although the suspect has been taken into custody, law enforcement officials continue to conduct an investigation inside of the building.

+The school district and police later confirmed that authorities found suspicious devices in and around the campus.
+“There have been explosive devices found in the high school and surrounding area adjacent to the high school,” Braun said Friday morning.
+“Community members should be on the lookout for any suspicious items.”

+“It is with great sadness that I stand here today to share with you that we experienced an unthinkable tragedy at our high school this morning,” said Dr. Leigh Wall with the Santa Fe ISD on Friday morning.
+“We are grieving the loss of members of our Santa Fe ISD family.”

 KTRK-TV reported that a similar incident happened at this same campus back in February.
 Students then reported hearing popping sounds coming from outside of the school building.
 Police were called to the high school, but determined that the situation was a false alarm.